-- 1. The granting institution must be regionally accredited or alternatively or accredited by the Association for Biblical Higher Education (ABHE), formerly American Association of Bible Colleges (AABC). - 2.
+- 1. The granting institution must be regionally accredited or alternatively or accredited by the Association for Biblical Higher Education (ABHE). - 2.
 Only coursework with a grade of C- or higher will be accepted for transfer. - Passing and Satisfactory grades are acceptable only if the granting institution explicitly indicates that a Passing or Satisfactory grade is equivalent to a C- or higher. - 4.
 Incompletes, withdraws, and audits will not be accepted. - 5.
-A maximum of 90 semester credits total, including alternative credit such as AP tests and CLEP exams, will be accepted in transfer. - 6.
-A maximum of 32 semester credits may be earned at George Fox University through examination or other non-classroom credit procedures (AP, IB, CLEP, etc.). - 7.
+A maximum of 90 semester credits total, including alternative credit such as AP tests and CLEP exams, will be accepted in transfer. - A maximum of 30 semester credits may be earned at George Fox University through examination or other non-classroom credit procedures (AP, IB, CLEP, etc.). - 7.
 The following transfer degrees will satisfy all general education requirements for the bachelor's degree.
 A transfer degree may not necessarily meet school, department, or major requirements with regard to courses or GPA.
-(A transfer degree may not necessarily meet school, department, or major requirements with regard to courses or GPA.) - Associate of Arts Oregon Transfer (AAOT) - Associate of Science Oregon Transfer Business (ASOTB) - Direct Transfer Agreement Associate degree (DTA) from Washington - · Associate in Arts for Transfer (AA-T) from California - Any Associate of Arts degree from California that includes either the IGETC certificate or the CSU General Education - Breadth requirements - 8.
+A transfer degree does not guarantee junior standing. - Associate of Arts Oregon Transfer (AAOT) - Associate of Science Oregon Transfer Business (ASOTB) - Associate of Science Oregon Transfer Computer Science (ASOT-CS) - Direct Transfer Agreement Associate degree (DTA) from Washington - Associate in Arts for Transfer (AA-T) from California - Any Associate of Arts degree from California that includes either the IGETC certificate or the CSU General Education - Breadth requirements - 8.
 Courses must be considered college level (typically 100-level) or higher to be transferred. - 9.
-Computer keyboarding will not be transferred. - 10.
-One quarter credit = 2/3 semester credit - 11.
-Every undergraduate student is allowed 2 credits of waiver to be used when a transfer course is approved to meet a general education requirement but the credits don't fulfill the credit requirement in its entirety.
+One guarter credit = 2/3 semester credit - 10.
+Every student is allowed 2 credits of waiver to be used when a transfer course is approved to meet a general education requirement but the credits don't fulfill the credit requirement in its entirety.
 No more than 1 waiver credit can be applied to a single general education requirement.
-Waiver credit will waive the remainder of the general education requirement but does not add credit to the student's record. - 12.
-Students must complete at least 60 hours at George Fox University to be eligible for honors at graduation.
+Waiver credit will waive the remainder of the general education requirement but does not add credit to the student's record. - 11.
+Students must complete at least 60 hours at George Fox University to be eligible for honors at graduation. - 12.
+A maximum of 30 semester credits may be transferred from nationally accredited institutions. - 13.
+A maximum of 30 semester credits of coursework that is determined to be vocational/technical at the discretion of the enrollment manager may be transferred. - 14.
+Lower division courses will not be transferred as upper division courses. - 15.
+Each student must complete a minimum of 36 semester hours in residence as part of their major requirements.